Shi Gaofeng

 Shi Gaofeng (born 16 January 1992) is a Chinese fencer.

-Gaofeng began fencing during when he was about 12 years old.
+Gaofeng began fencing when he was about 12 years old.
 He was later scouted by a fencing coach after he joined the Nantong Sport School.
 He is right-handed and is an épée fencer.

 He was one of 406 athletes chosen to represent China at the 2020 Tokyo Summer Olympics, as part of the Men's Épée Team.